laberning/openrowingmonitor/docs/Architecture.md

 An alternative is Ubuntu Core, which has a leaner 64-bit kernel, and where a low-latency kernel can be added later on quite easily.
 The IoT approach of Ubuntu, which heavily depends on Snap as main application deployment vehicle, is a change from the current architecture as it would require a containered application.
 From an install perspective, it would make much more sense to depend on a backend (i.e the hardware measurement and webserver) to be in one Snap, and the Frontend to be in another container (as Ubuntu-Frame provides this out of the box).
 There especially are issues with storing settings, which need to be retained even when the Snap gets updated.
 Therefore, this is a far from trivial approach.

-### use of Node.js
+### Use of Node.js

 The choice for a runtime interpreted language is at odds with the low latency requirements that is close to actual hardware.
-In practive, we haven't run into any situations where CPU-load has proven to be too much, even when using experimental full quadratic Theil-Senn estimations.
+In theory, the performance of the app would heavily depend on the performance of NPM, which isn't optimized for low-latency and high frequency environments.
+In practice, we haven't run into any situations where CPU-load has proven to be too much, even when using experimental full quadratic Theil-Senn estimations.
 However, migrating the interrupt handler to C++ might reduce latency variations and thus improve results.

+Switching from JavaScript/NPM to a precompiled C++ app completely would be doable, as the codebase is quite compact, but it would add a lot of complexity in deploying Open Rowing Monitor as the C++ code needs to be compiled for the target platform by the end user.
+In combination with the above, where Snap would do a lot of the heavy lifting to mitigate both platform dependence and application deployment, it might be an interesting approach to investigate.